DECODEproject/decode-mobile-app/README.md

 In order to inform the user about the benefits of using this app, we have included a Walkthrough.

-This Walkthrough is a swipe-able multi page component with modifiable images and texts with the ability to skip.
+This Walkthrough is a swipeable multi-page component with modifiable images and texts and the ability to skip.

 ##### Pin Management

 In order to secure the app, the authentication system included is PIN based.
-When you first visit the app and reach the end of the Walkthrough, you will be required to setup a PIN.
+When you first visit the app and reach the end of the Walkthrough, you will be required to set up a PIN.
 Subsequently, in order to access the app you must enter your PIN.

-There is no way to retrieve the PIN if you forget it.
-It is saved in the Local Storage of the phone.
+By design and for maximum privacy and security of personal data, there is no way to retrieve the PIN if you forget it.
+It is only saved in the Local Storage of the phone.

 ##### Data Management

-The app includes a Data summary page where you can view all (verified and unverified) data you have in the app.
+The app includes a Data summary page where you can view all data you have in the app.
 The app distinguishes between verified and unverified data.
 Currently, from this page you can add more unverified data by clicking the button on the bottom.
 This redirects you to the data addition page where you can add new data.
 The data is stored in the local storage of the phone, it is not saved in any external database.
 You also have the option to edit data already saved in the app.

+Verified data, in the form of signed credentials, can only be imported from external credential issuers as part of a specific pilot or application.

 #### Signing Flow